Shinichi Ito: 500cc/MotoGP World Championship

-In 1994, Ito continued to show impressive form in the 500s scoring points in 11 out of 14 races, 9 of which were top 5 placings.
-His best result was at Brno where after qualifying 7th, he finished 2nd in the race, just 3 seconds behind teammate Mick Doohan, in what was otherwise a very strung-out race.
-Ito finished 7th in the Championship.
-He again competed in the Suzuka 8 Hour where he qualified 2nd and finished 3rd on a Honda RC45, partnered by Shinya Takeishi.
+In 1994, Ito continued to show impressive form in the 500s scoring points in 11 out of 14 races, nine of which were top-five placings.
+His best result was at Brno where after qualifying seventh, he finished second in the race, just three seconds behind teammate Mick Doohan, in what was otherwise a very strung-out race.
+Ito finished seventh in the Championship.
+He again competed in the Suzuka 8 Hour, where he qualified second and finished third on a Honda RC45, partnered by Shinya Takeishi.

 An elusive first 500 cc win still evaded Ito, until it seemed he might win his home race at Suzuka in 1995.
 In torrential rain, Ito used his vast experience of the Suzuka Circuit and pulled out a commanding lead in the race.
 With seven laps to go he was caught out by the treacherous conditions and crashed.
 This was to be his only non-score of what was to be a very consistent season.
 He visited the podium twice, his best finish was again 2nd, this time at the final round at Catalunya.
 His consistency of point scoring races meant he finished a career-best 5th in the 500 cc Championship.
-By now a regular top-runner in the Suzuka 8 Hour he qualified 6th and finished 2nd on a Honda RC45, partnered by Satoshi Tsujimoto.
+By now a regular top-runner in the Suzuka 8 Hour, he qualified sixsth and finished second on a Honda RC45, partnered by Satoshi Tsujimoto.

 Ito's value as a development rider already recognised by Honda, in 1996 Ito moved from the Honda 500 V4 to their newly developed 500 cc V-twin Honda NSR500V in the World Championship.
-The V2 was underpowered compared to the V4 and Ito's best result was 6th at Catalunya.
+The V2 was underpowered compared to the V4 and Ito's best result was sixth at Catalunya.
 He was however regularly bringing the new bike home in the points, scoring in 12 of the 15 races.
 He finished in 12th place in what was to be his last full season in the Championship.
-In the Suzuka 8 Hour qualified 2nd and finished 11th partnered by Satoshi Tsujimoto.
+In the Suzuka 8 Hour qualified second and finished 11th partnered by Satoshi Tsujimoto.

-Ito returned to domestic racing, this time in the Japanese Superbike Championship on board a Honda RC45 and was one of the top riders in the series, winning the title in 1998 and finishing every other year in the Top five.
+Ito returned to domestic racing, this time in the Japanese Superbike Championship on board a Honda RC45 and was one of the top riders in the series, winning the title in 1998 and finishing every other year in the top-five.
 He also took his debut win at the Suzuka 8 Hour in 1997 partnered by Tohru Ukawa.
 This duo repeated the feat in 1998 from pole position.
 They again took pole position in 1999, but were to retire after 146 laps.
-During this time, Ito had numerous more wild card rides in both the 500 cc World Championship and the World Superbike Championship, his best result being an impressive 7th place on a Honda 500 V4 at Suzuka in 1999.
+During this time, Ito had numerous more wild card rides in both the 500 cc World Championship and the World Superbike Championship, his best result being an impressive seventh place on a Honda 500 V4 at Suzuka in 1999.